 Should be noted VOIP providers have been the targeted of hackers; which may turn into a Denial of Service for VOIP subscribers or in other cases spoofing the identity to make unauthorized calls.
 As the utilization of VOIP is widespread reputable and security conscious providers are increasingly investing to detect and deter such threats.

-VoIP communications offers great value and comes with many features specially fit for today’s needs and ideal for Home Phone Alternative – just make sure to deploy it by taking these precautions:
+VoIP communications offer great value and come with many features specially fit for today’s needs and ideal for Home Phone Alternative – just make sure to deploy it by taking these precautions:

 Secure your equipment: Select VoIP equipment that uses current wireless security standards such as WiFi Protected Access (WPA), WPA2, and IEEE 802.11i.
 Avoid relying on Wired Equivalent Privacy (WEP) security – it’s an older and less secure technology.

 Authentication and encryption: Turn on any authentication and/or encryption features available with your VoIP system.
 This will help keep unauthorized people out of your network and ensure privacy for your calls.
 WPA, WPA2 and IEEE 802.11i devices all come equipped with advanced encryption and authentication technology.

 VoIP firewall: Use a firewall specially designed for VoIP traffic.
 The firewall will identify unusual calling patterns and monitor for signs of attack.

 Two Connections: If feasible, have a separate Internet connection for your VoIP line, so viruses or attacks threatening your data network will not affect your phone.

 Up-to-date anti-virus: Use up-to-date antivirus and anti-spam technology on all of your internet devices.

 Awareness: You can act as a solid line of defense by being on the lookout for strange activities on your VoIP line and by being familiar with techniques attackers use.